moneta-rb/moneta/README.md

 * `Moneta::Logger` to log database accesses.
 Add it in the builder using `use :Logger`.
 * `Moneta::Shared` to share a store between multiple processes.
 Add it in the builder using `use :Shared`.

-The Moneta API is purposely extremely similar to the Hash API.
-In order so support an identical API across stores, it does not support iteration or partial matches.

 ## Supported serializers and compressors (`Moneta::Transformer`)

 Supported serializers: